f5devcentral/sslo-script-tools/internal-layered-architecture/README.md

 <br />

 - It is also possible to add an HTTP_REQUEST event and client HTTP profile to act on the HTTP Host header of unencrypted HTTP requests.
-Note that by default ay non-TLS traffic will flow to the specified default topology.
+Note that by default any non-TLS traffic will flow to the specified default topology.
 By adding a client HTTP profile and any of the following in the HTTP_REQUEST event, you can trigger policy steering on unencrypted HTTP traffic.

       HOST Detection (static URL, category match, data group match) HOST URL:<static url>